Expertise.com

 • What documents must an employee secure when starting new employment in Lafayette?

-When starting new employment in Layfatte, you must aid your employer in securing documents such as Form I-9 Employment Eligibility Verification, Employee Social Security Number Verification, and Form W-4 Employee's Withholding Certificate.
+When starting new employment in Lafayette, you must aid your employer in securing documents such as Form I-9 Employment Eligibility Verification, Employee Social Security Number Verification, and Form W-4 Employee's Withholding Certificate.
 You must also collect a copy of the signed employment and confidentiality agreements stating your position's specifics, salary, and compensation.
 In addition, you must take hold of an employee handbook detailing the company policies and regulations, from requesting leave and using fringe benefits to reporting workplace incidents.

 • What are the eligibility criteria for a military family leave in Lafayette?